Skip to content

 Fuel cost per mile.
 A typical family petrol car at 45 mpg costs around 14 to 16 pence per mile at 1.45/litre.
 A typical EV driven with mostly home charging at 8 p/kWh (off-peak Octopus Go, Intelligent Octopus) costs around 2 to 3 pence per mile.
 Even at 28 p/kWh peak rates the per-mile cost is around 7 to 8 pence.
 Over 10,000 annual miles that is 600 to 1,400 a year in fuel savings.

 Servicing and maintenance.
 EVs have fewer moving parts — no oil, no spark plugs, no timing belt, no clutch, no gearbox oil — so routine servicing runs roughly 30 to 50 per cent cheaper.
 Brakes last longer because regenerative braking does much of the slowing.
-Expect 200 to 400 a year savings for a typical EV versus petrol.
+Typical annual savings run 200 to 400 for an EV versus petrol.

-Vehicle Excise Duty and benefit-in-kind.
+Vehicle Excise Duty and company car tax.
 EVs currently pay 0 or minimal VED (rules are changing — check current rates).
-For company car drivers, the BIK rate on EVs is 3 per cent versus 25 to 37 per cent for equivalent petrol cars — that alone can save 2,000 to 6,000 a year in tax on a 50,000 company car.
+For company car drivers, the tax rate on EVs is 3 per cent versus 25 to 37 per cent for equivalent petrol cars — that indicates differences of 2,000 to 6,000 a year in tax on a 50,000 company car.

 Where petrol still wins